North Pointe Dental Associates – FAQ Page

-When you have a toothache, you know it’s time to visit a dentist.
+When you have a toothache, you know it’s time to visit a dentist in the Tampa area.
 But what should you expect during your visit and how often should you visit the dentist even before that excruciating toothache?
 What other services does your dentist offer and how can they enhance your smile or help you restore missing teeth.
 These are just some of the questions that many of our patients ask when they come to see us:

 A. The American Dental Association (ADA) guidelines recommend visiting a dentist at least twice a year for a checkup and professional cleaning.
 Our office also recommends a minimum of two visits per year.